SEE MY INTERVIEW ON KNME TV’S COLORES

 Her second mystery in the series, Rock with Wings, quickly became a New York Times best-seller.
 Set on the Navajo Nation in the beautiful country near Shiprock, New Mexico and in Monument Valley, the book involves a missing woman, a mysterious car fire, solar energy, a movie company, and an unexpected grave.

-The third book, Song of the Lion, opens with a deadly explosion in the Shiprock High School parking lot, and takes the detectives to the Grand Canyon and a mediation to help determine the fate of a controversial development.
+The third book, Song of the Lion, also is a New York Times best seller.
+It opens with a deadly explosion in the Shiprock High School parking lot, and takes the detectives to the Grand Canyon and a mediation to help determine the fate of a controversial development.

 Anne also is the author of the award-winning Tony Hillerman’s Landscape: On the Road with Chee and Leaphorn, created with husband/photographer Don Strel, and honored as the best photo book of the year by the Mountains and Plains Booksellers.

-In addition to working on the next novel, Anne is a director of Wordharvest Writers Workshops, a board member of Western Writers of America, and a staunch supporter of public libraries.
-One of her most prized invitations was the opportunity to represent New Mexico as a presenter at the annual Library of Congress Book Festival.
+In addition to working on the next novel, Anne is a director of Wordharvest Writers Workshops, a past board member of Western Writers of America, and a staunch supporter of public libraries.

 (Photo of Anne at Coal Mine Canyon by Don Strel)